jiansonglei/jiansonglei.github.io/_pages/about.md

 My research interests include machine learning, representation learning, data mining, recommender systems, network representation.

 News
-====

-Two papers on network representation and recommender system have been accepted by AAAI 2019.
-Our paper on categorical data representation was accepted by TKDE.
 =======
-* Two papers on network representation and recommender system have been accepted by AAAI 2019
+* Two papers on network representation and recommender system have been accepted by AAAI 2019.
 * Our paper on categorical data representation was accepted by TKDE.
 * We presented tutorial on PAKDD 2018 at Melbourne, Australia.